Enaero/steam-transaction-total/README.md

-# steam-transaction-total
+# How much money have you put into steam?
-Sums up all your steam transactions given the generated HTML of https://store.steampowered.com/account/history/
+Sums up all your steam transactions on https://store.steampowered.com/account/history/

 ## Instructions
 1. Go to https://store.steampowered.com/account/history/, log in if you need to.